aadi761/clipify/README.md

      Size: 0 bytes
      Preview:

- This the terminal output whn we copy a text :
+ This the terminal output when we copy a text :
   ![](screenshot/example.png)

 6) Working